stackhpc/stackhpc-kayobe-config/doc/source/contributor/environments/aufn-ceph.rst

    popd
    popd

-Create a virtual environment and install Kayobe:
+Create a virtual environment and install Kayobe.
+Note, if you are using Rocky you will need to use ``python3 -m venv`` as ``virtualenv`` is not available.

 .. parsed-literal::